 When daily carbohydrate consumption is restricted to below 60 grams per day, the body usually shifts into ketosis and blood levels of ketone bodies start to rise.
-At this level of carbohydrate consumption, blood levels of ketone bodies may rise above 0.5 mmol/L, which is ten times higher than among individuals who consume 300 grams of carbohydrate per day.
-With lower carbohydrate consumption blood levels of ketone bodies rise further, and may reach 3 mmol/L.
+At this level of consumption, blood levels of ketone bodies may rise above 0.5 mmol/L, which is ten times higher than among individuals who consume 300 grams of carbohydrate per day.
+With lower consumption blood levels of ketone bodies rise further, and may reach 3 mmol/L.

 The hepatic generation of ketone bodies is the normal physiologic response to fasting.
-Mild ketosis (ketone body concentration of about 1 mmol/L) generally develops after a 12- to 14-hour fast.
+Mild ketosis (ketone body concentration of about 1 mmol/L) develops after a 12- to 14-hour fast.
 If fasting continues, ketone body concentration continues to rise and peaks at a concentration of 8 to 10 mmol/L. Beta-hydroxybutyrate is the major ketone body that accumulates.

 This normal physiological response to varying degree of carbohydrate restriction or fasting is termed nutritional ketosis.

 This process is dependent on the ability of the pancreas to produce insulin.
 If insulin production is limited, the acid-base balance of the body may become interrupted.

 It is important to differentiate between ketoacidosis and ketosis.